carlhiggs/spatial-urban-indicators/docs/indicators.rst

        :width: 70%
        :align: center

-       health centres (combined, 2018), by district
+       Health centres (combined, 2018), by district

-mental and behavioural disorder outpatients (2018)
+Mental and behavioural disorder outpatients (2018)
 --------------------------------------------------

 Outpatient numbers for mental and behavioural disorders were summed across each analysis area.